chitrangna-dev/chitrangna-dev/README.md

 # Chitrangna

-### Computer Science Undergraduate • Full Stack Developer
+###Computer Science Undergraduate • Aspiring Full-Stack Developer
 Building software that solves real problems — with clean architecture, strong fundamentals, and a habit of shipping.

 <p>